 There are numerous accounting schools in New Mexico from which students interested in pursuing an accounting degree can choose.
 This guide to accounting schools in New Mexico will help you find the information you need to make an informed choice in line with your career goals and interests.
 You may also find that as an alternative to traditional accounting programs, online accounting degree programs are a good fit for your educational and career needs.

-- There are 22 colleges and universities with accounting degree programs in New Mexico.
+- There are 18 not-for-profit colleges and universities with accounting degree programs in New Mexico.1

-- Highest graduation rate*: Santa Fe University of Art and Design 48%1
+- Highest graduation rate*: University of New Mexico-Main Campus, 48%1

-- Highest transfer-out rate*: Northern New Mexico College 18%1
+- Highest transfer-out rate*: Northern New Mexico College, 28%1

 - Annual undergraduate tuition range for accounting programs in New Mexico*: $9,658-$28,8362

 - 1 school in the Kiplinger’s Best Values in Public Colleges in 2013: New Mexico Institute of Mining and Technology (79)

 - 2 schools ranked in US News National Universities Rankings in 2013 (top 200): University of New Mexico (179), New Mexico State University (189)

 - 3 schools ranked in Forbes Top Colleges List (top 500): New Mexico Institute of Mining and Technology (350), University of New Mexico-Main Campus (380), New Mexico State University-Main Campus (422)